BMJHayward/infusionsoft_xpmt/README.rst

 .. image:: https://travis-ci.org/BMJHayward/infusionsoft_xpmt.svg?branch=master
     :target: https://travis-ci.org/BMJHayward/infusionsoft_xpmt

-Using the command pattern to abstract over the data service portion of the Infusionsoft API (Infusionsoft a.ka.
+API wrapper for Infusionsoft (Infusionsoft a.ka.
 'IS' from here on).
+Intended use is specific reporting not found in IS.

+For target reports see classes inheriting from Query and Extract in dataserv.py.

 DESCRIPTION
 ############